dsasp/feinstaubgoapi/README.md

 - ensure you have Go installed and GOPATH is set
 - install package `go get github.com/dsasp/feinstaubgoapi`
 - copy `main.go_sample` to your Go /src working directory and rename file to `main.go`
 - run sample `go run main.go --sensor=<a_sensor_id>` .
-Open http://deutschland.maps.luftdaten.info/#6/51.165/10.455  and click on a hexagon on the map.
-This will show id for the related sensor.
+Open http://deutschland.maps.luftdaten.info/#6/51.165/10.455  and click on a hexagon on the map to show ID of related sensor (example: `go run main.go --sensor=1234`)